-We were craving an escape from the crazy ‘non-stopness’ of London but still wanted somewhere with a bit of a vibe.
-Kev and I got researching and booked super cheap flights to Oslo Rygge (about a 40 min train ride to the city center) and couldn’t believe our luck.
+I was craving an escape from the crazy ‘non-stopness’ of London but still wanted somewhere with a bit of a vibe.
+I got researching and booked super cheap flights to Oslo Rygge (about a 40 min train ride to the city center) and couldn’t believe my luck.

-Our first brunch spot for the trip was Fruhagen.
-Kev got some incredible banana pancakes and I got a beautiful chevre salad with candied almonds…(mouth is watering just thinking about it).
+My first brunch spot for the trip was Fruhagen.
+My friend got some incredible banana pancakes and I got a beautiful chevre salad with candied almonds…(mouth is watering just thinking about it).
 They also had incredible coffee which for us is always a big tick.

 In the afternoon went and checked out the Opera House (not my photo below), had a beautiful Italian lunch and then hit up Frogner park.

-On the second day we made our own breakfast using fresh dense local bread from a local bakery and wandered down to the incredible Museum of Contemporary Art.
+On the second day I made my own breakfast using fresh dense local bread from a local bakery and wandered down to the incredible Museum of Contemporary Art.

-We then continued to wander and found ourselves at Aker Brygge which is by the water and would be incredible in the summer.
+I then continued to wander and found myself at Aker Brygge which is by the water and would be incredible in the summer.
 Despite the cold it was still packed with people enjoying the local restaurants and The Museum of Modern Art.
-Kev and I found a food truck (which are also abundant in Oslo) and got ourselves some tasty lamb and vegetable soup for a fraction of the price of the restaurants.
+My friend and I found a food truck (which are also abundant in Oslo) and got ourselves some tasty lamb and vegetable soup for a fraction of the price of the restaurants.

-Our last stop before we rested our sore feet was the Nobel Peace Museum.
+My last stop before I rested my sore feet was the Nobel Peace Museum.
 Which was full of a lot of incredible stories of Nobel Peace Prize Winners over the years.